brianpzaide/klickr/README.md

 ### Steps to Create the Project:

 1. **Set Up a Basic Flask Application**:
-   - Created a simple "Hello, World!"
+   - Create a simple "Hello, World!"
 Flask application.
-   - Ensured that the Flask app could connect to the Minio server upon startup.
+   - Ensure that the Flask app is connecting to the Minio server upon startup.
-   - Integrated an SQLite3 database, using a `schema.sql` file to create necessary tables.
+   - Integrate a SQLite3 database, using the `schema.sql` file to create necessary tables.

 2. **Implement Core Endpoints**:
-   - Developed Flask endpoints for users to upload, download, and list images.
+   - Create/implement the Flask endpoints for users to upload, download, and list images.

 3. **Integrate Celery for Asynchronous Image Processing**:
-   - Created a Celery task that automatically generates thumbnails and resizes images upon upload.
+   - Create a Celery task that automatically generates thumbnails and resizes images upon upload.
-   - Configured the Celery worker to use Redis as the message broker.
+   - Configure the Celery worker to use Redis as the message broker.
-   - Uploaded processed images (thumbnails and resized versions) back to the Minio server.
+   - Implement the functionality to upload the processed images (thumbnails and resized versions) back to the Minio server.

 ### Run
 To start the application and its services, run the following command: